8 Health Benefits of Hemp Seeds

 And, as we’ve mentioned a few times, there aren’t any cannabinoids in hemp seeds at all — i.e., no CBD, THC, CBN, etc., in hemp seeds.
 Those are all in the “green” parts of the plant.

-Hemp seeds are packed full of nutrients and can be used in various ways to support and maintain health.
+Hemp seeds are packed full of nutrients and offer numerous hemp seeds benefits that can support and maintain health.
 These little seeds are rich in fiber (both soluble and insoluble fiber), protein, and essential fatty acids like omega-3s.
 The various benefits of hemp seeds, mixed with their versatility, make them a healthful addition to any diet.

+The heart health benefits of hemp seeds are among the most well-researched.
 The presence of omega-3 fatty acids is believed to support heart health and potentially reduce the risk of heart disease and arrhythmias.
 With hemp seeds being so high in omega-3 fatty acids and other amino acids, they offer a great source of support for your heart.
+To learn more about how omega-3s and other healthy fats benefit your body, explore our comprehensive guide.

 If starting your morning routine with a heart health boost sounds appealing, try the Super Porridge by Kroma Wellness.
 Packed with nuts, hemp seeds, and superfoods, this cinnamon and coconut porridge will boost your morning routine and support your heart in the process!